About Snowparks in the Three Valleys

 If you are new to the slopes it's a good chance that you'll be wanting to try your first kicker or rail soon.
 Freestyle is great fun and if you want to learn there is no better place to head than the Courchevel snowpark.

-Anyone with a Trois Vallees lift ticket is allowed to ride in the parks and if you are new to freestyle you shouldn't be intimidated by the more experienced riders.
+Anyone with a 3 Valleys ski pass is allowed to ride in the parks and if you are new to freestyle you shouldn't be intimidated by the more experienced riders.

 The Family Park in Courchevel is getting bigger and better as every winter rolls by.
 Located alongside the Verdons piste just above the village at 1850, the park is sure to entertain all levels of freestyle rider.
 The novice freestylers can try their hand at the gentle snow cross course, the speed gun and an array of green kickers and boxes.